Steven-Grevera/ENC4265/manual.md

 *Figure 109: Image showing a door blocking your path that requires a key to advance in The Missing Windhole Corridor Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/88a9a2b8-622f-4e40-9300-910fcc479af8)
-*Figure 110: Image showing a lower section of a spiraling cave pathway. in The Missing Windhole Corridor Image Taken By: Steven Grevera*
+*Figure 110: Image showing a lower section of a spiraling cave pathway.
+In The Missing Windhole Corridor Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/266a458d-1e47-4373-8564-529af98ea069)
-*Figure 111: Image showing the bosses defeat in The Missing Windhole Corridor Image Taken By: Steven Grevera*
+*Figure 111: Image showing the boss's defeat in The Missing Windhole Corridor Image Taken By: Steven Grevera*

 #### Deluge Eyes Only:
 ![image](https://github.com/user-attachments/assets/789368c9-e435-4086-a97e-5abbb761e0b1)
 *Figure 112: Image showing the bosses return exclusively in The Missing Windhole Corridor on deluge Image Taken By: Steven Grevera*

 On deluge, the boss returns after being defeated in a new form and must be defeated yet again for a “Phase 2”.
-Which consists of everything being the same as “Phase 1”, only now your on a more crunched timer due to the corruption buildup constantly draining your health.
+This consists of everything being the same as “Phase 1”, only now you're on a more crunched timer due to the corruption buildup constantly draining your health.

 ![image](https://github.com/user-attachments/assets/5935090d-36a3-4f6e-81bf-47febd895b6a)
 *Figure 113: Image showing how dark it can get in The Missing Windhole Corridor on deluge Image Taken By: Steven Grevera*